-(3) The directors and officers of the Issuer may acquire additional securities of the Issuer; however, the number and type of securities, if any, which may be acquired is not known.

-(4) Christopher Catliff and Richard Butterworth are employed by BlueShore Financial and receive compensation from BlueShore Financial in relation to the services they provide to BlueShore Financial.

-(5) As consideration for the services provided by the Manager under the Management Agreement, the Issuer has agreed to pay the Manager a management fee.
-For the year ended November 30, 2020, the Issuer paid a management fee of \$3,187,422.35 to the Manager.
-The Manager is a joint venture between CWMI and BlueShore Financial.
-See "3.7 Management Agreement" and "3.8 Management Fees and Expenses".
+- (3) The directors and officers of the Issuer may acquire additional securities of the Issuer; however, the number and type of securities, if any, which may be acquired is not known. - (4) Christopher Catliff and Richard Butterworth are employed by BlueShore Financial and receive compensation from BlueShore Financial in relation to the services they provide to BlueShore Financial.
+In connection with the changes described in note 5 below, each of Christopher Catliff and Richard Butterworth resigned as directors of the Issuer effective December 1, 2021. - (5) Effective December 1, 2021, the Issuer has retained the Manager to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
+Until December 1, 2021, the Issuer had retained the Former Manager to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
+See "3.5 The Manager". - (6) As consideration for the services provided by the Manager under the Management Agreement effective from December 1, 2021, the Issuer has agreed to pay the Manager a management fee.
+As consideration for the services provided by the Former Manager under the Former Manager Management Agreement, the Issuer had agreed to pay the Former Manager a management fee.
+For the year ended November 30, 2021, the Issuer paid a management fee of \$4,081,275.73 to the Former Manager.
+See "3.8 Management Fees and Other Expenses of the Issuer".